Neena Raj Sep 19, 2025

 • Lead contract strategy for large projects

-The contracts manager salary in Dubai typically ranges between AED 24,000 and AED 45,000 per month, depending on the industry and level of experience.
-With consistent performance and upskilling, this role can evolve into senior positions such as Senior Contracts Manager, Commercial Director, or Project Controls Head.
+According to Payscale, the contracts manager's salary in Dubai typically ranges between AED 24,000 and AED 45,000 per month, depending on the industry and level of experience.

 2. Contract Administrator

-If you are looking for a mid-level role, Contract Administrator would be an ideal entry.
+Contract Administrator is an ideal entry-level job role.
 A Contract Administrator handles documentation, deadline tracking, compliance audits and supports overall contract performance.
 This role comes in support of Project manager roles or senior contracts personnel by ensuring documentation accuracy, adherence to regulatory standards

 Key Responsibilities of a Contract Administrator:

-• Draft, maintain, and organize contractual documentation and records
+• Draft, maintain, and organise contractual documentation and records

 • Track contract deadlines, milestones, and renewal dates

-• Conduct compliance audits to ensure adherence to UAE Civil Code and company policies
+• Conduct compliance audits to ensure adherence to the UAE Civil Code and company policies

 • Provide operational support to project managers and senior contract staff